ethansme/szsy-canteen-api/README.md

 __szsy-canteen API__ error messages are fairly legible, but there is a special explanation for this.

-If you are using a key to request dates list, obtain menu, or submit request with receiving "口令错误或过期" error message, it means your key may have expired.
+If you are using a key to request dates list, obtain menu, or submit request with receiving `口令错误或过期` error message, it means your key may have expired.
 In this case, all you need to do is re-login to get the new key.

 ### Tips for ordering multiple servings